I have previously received PR products from Penguin. Images in this post contain Me Before You and To the Lighthouse, which were published by Penguin.

 Describe your personality with 5 book characters.

 OK, this one’s more lighthearted!!
-I’m going to go with Lizzie Bennet (Pride and Prejudice), Jo March (Little Women), Lou Clark (Me Before You), Therese Belivet (Carol), and Lily Briscoe (To the Lighthouse).
+I’m going to go with Lizzie Bennet (Pride and Prejudice), Jo March (Little Women), Lou Clark ((I have previously received PR products from Penguin) Me Before You), Therese Belivet (Carol), and Lily Briscoe ((I have previously received PR products from Penguin) To the Lighthouse).

 Who are your biggest blogging (or writing) inspirations?